BeemaRajan/WhisperSynth/dataset_card.md

 ## **3. Dataset Construction**
 ### **Generation Process:**

+1. **Text annotations**
+   - `.txt` files were generated, containing structured representations of synthesizer settings.
+   - Different combinations of oscillator waveform types, filters, and ADSR envelopes were used.

-1. **Audio Generation:**
+2. **Audio Generation:**
    - `.wav` files were synthesized using Serum and Ableton Live.
-   - Different combinations of oscillator types, filters, ADSR envelopes, and modulation were used.

-2. **Text Annotations:**
-   - Corresponding `.txt` files were manually created, containing structured representations of synthesizer settings.

 3. **Preprocessing:**
    - Data was structured to align with Whisper-Small’s input/output requirements.
    - `.wav` files were converted into log-mel spectrograms for model ingestion.